Bentebent/bentebent.github.io/_tabs/about.md

 This blog is mostly about:

-- Trying to learn new things and failing forward
+- Learning new things (and embracing failure along the way).
-- Appreciating the human element of software engineering
+- The human side of software engineering.
-- Maybe some cool looking 3D graphics and games
+- 3D graphics, games and everything in between.

 If you enjoy seeing the perspective of someone learning new things this might be the place for you.
 I mostly post about things I explore and new learnings I encounter in my day-to-day as a software engineer.

 ## About me

-Hello, I'm Tim and I currently do 3D things at IKEA.
-I'm a software engineer that loves anything software but especially game development and 3D graphics.
-I live in southern Sweden where I have been doing various kinds of software development since 2015.
+Hi, I’m Tim!
+I’m a software engineer based in southern Sweden, currently working on 3D projects at IKEA.
+My passion lies in all things software, with a special love for game development and 3D graphics.
+I’ve been in the software world since 2015, dabbling in everything from traditional development to pushing pixels in exciting, immersive ways.
 I always aspire [to thinking like the self-aware smol brained](https://grugbrain.dev/) and this blog is in many ways me exploring how to get better at that.

+I have a lot of strong opinions that are weakly held and love to be challenged!
+Feel free to reach out or share your thoughts—I’d love to connect on anything that sparks your interest.